tasmota/docs/docs/DeepSleep.md

 ## DeepSleep Algorithm General Timing
 Let's assume you have set `DeepSleepTime 3600` (one hour) and `TelePeriod 300` (five minutes).
 The device will first wake at 8:00 am.
 The device will boot and connect Wi-Fi.
 Next, the correct time must be sync'ed from one of the NTP servers.
 Now the device has all prerequisites for going into DeepSleep.

-DeepSleep is then triggered at the TelePeriod event.
+DeepSleep is then triggered after the TelePeriod event.
 In this example, it will occur after five minutes.
 Telemetry will be collected and sent (e.g., via MQTT).
 Now, DeepSleep can happen.
 First, `Offline` is published to the LWT topic on MQTT.
 It then calculates the new sleeping time to wake-up at 9:00 am (3600 seconds after the last wake-up).
 At 9:00 am this same sequence of events happens again.

 If you want to minimize the time that the device is in operation, decrease TelePeriod down to 10 seconds.
 This period of time is counted ==after== MQTT is connected.
 Also, in this case, the device will wake up at 9:00 am even if the uptime was much smaller.
 If the device missed a wake-up it will try a start at the next event - in this case 10:00 am.